 Travel around Lake Baikal is relatively despite its vastness and remoteness.
 There are a number of modern lodges with room facilities and cafes on the island of Olkhon.

-Once everyone has arrived, we’ll waste no time in venturing straight to the mighty Baikal.
-Our first scenic journey will take between seven and eight hours, as we navigate through the Tazheranskaya steppe and eventually reach the ice waterway to Olkhon Island.
+We’ll start our journey in the morning to the mighty Baikal, at 9 a.m. from our hotel in Irkutsk.
+Our first scenic journey will take between seven and eight hours, as we navigate through the Tazheranskaya steppe and eventually reach the ice road to Olkhon Island.

 We start our exploration of the Baikal from the Island of the Small Sea.
 The capes and grottos formed by the winter ice make incredible subjects for both close-up and landscape photography, and in the hands of our expert guide you will begin to fill what will become a collection of memorable, timeless images.